 Mwanaidi was born in Kileleshwa.
 She says that people came from all over the place, even Tanzania and Malawi, to join the Queen’s African Rifles (as porters or as soldiers), and all of these lived in the African enclave in Kileleshwa.
 There were also construction workers living there, working on the Kenya-Uganda railroad or on Nairobi’s roads (like Uhuru Highway).
 All were settled in Kileleshwa by the Colonial Administration.

-Eventually, the Colonial Admin decided to use Kileleshwa for housing white settlers, and moved the Africans out.
+Eventually, the Colonial Administration decided to use Kileleshwa for housing white settlers, and moved the Africans out.
 The people from Kileleshwa were moved to two different locations.
 Some were taken to Kabete, where there was a big Muslim village close to where Uthero Girls’ High School is now.
 Most of those taken to Kabete were railway workers.
 The rest were taken to Pangani.
 In Pangani, people from many different tribes were there.
 The Swahilis, who were mostly from Tanzania, had their own mosque, as did the other tribes.
 At that time, tensions were building between the colonists and the Kikuyus, and many Kikuyus fled to Muslim communities to hide from the harassment of the colonists.
 In the process, many converted to Islam.

 Mwanaidi’s father was a QAR soldier from Nyasaland, Malawi.
 He served both as a soldier and as a Swahili teacher for other recruits.
 QAR conscripts often could not speak either English or Swahili, but came from other Bantu tribes which had some language similarities.
 Her father was able to use these similarities to teach them Swahili.
 Kileleshwa was a farming village, so when the Africans were forced out, they told the Administration that they still wanted land to farm.
 This was why they were moved to Pangani.
 There, they had plenty of farmland, and used to cultivate all of the surrounding area, including areas that are now in and around Mathare slum.